-We derive the majority of our revenues from the sale of our fracturing systems products and the provision of related services.
-Repeat Precision generates revenue through the sale of composite frac plugs and related products and the provision of third-party manufacturing services.
-The remainder of our revenues are generated from sales of our tracer diagnostics services, AirLock casing buoyancy system, liner hanger systems and toe initiation sleeves products.
+We derive our revenues from the sale of our fracturing systems products and the provision of related services, the sale of composite frac plugs and related products through Repeat Precision and from sales of our tracer diagnostics services, AirLock casing buoyancy system, liner hanger systems and toe initiation sleeves products.

-Product sales represented 72% and 70% of our revenues for the three months ended March 31, 2020 and 2019, respectively.
+Product sales represented 56% and 75% of our revenues for the three months ended June 30, 2020 and 2019, respectively, and 70% and 73% for the six months ended June 30, 2020 and 2019, respectively.
 Most of our sales are on a just-in-time basis, as specified in individual purchase orders, with a fixed price for our products.
 We occasionally supply our customers with large orders that may be filled on negotiated terms.
-Services represented 28% and 30% of our revenues for the three months ended March 31, 2020 and 2019, respectively.
-Services include our tool charges and associated services related to our fracturing systems, tracer diagnostics services and Repeat Precision's provision of third-party manufacturing (which are classified together as "services" in our financial results).
+Services represented 44% and 25% of our revenues for the three months ended June 30, 2020 and 2019, respectively, and 30% and 27% for the six months ended June 30, 2020 and 2019, respectively.
+Services include our tool charges and associated services related to our fracturing systems and tracer diagnostics services (which are classified together as "services" in our financial results).
 Services are provided at agreed rates we charge to our customers for the provision of our downhole frac isolation assembly, our personnel and for the provision of tracer diagnostics services.